jbatalle/queds/README.md

 Queds Finance is a finance portfolio management tool that allows you to track your finance assets, including stock transactions, crypto transactions, and bank statements.
 It automatically reads data from various brokers abd crypto exchanges, making it easier for you to manage your investments.

 ## Demo
-Check out the demo at https://queds.fly.dev/overview
+Check out the demo at https://queds.alwaysdata.net/overview (user: demo@queds.com, password: superpassword)

 ## Features
-* Stock-Portfolio and Crypto-Portfolio tracking
+* Stock and crypto portfolio tracking
 * Wallet tracking with Session/Pre/Post market prices
-* Tax calculation with FIFO
+* Tax calculation with FIFO method
-* Coin tracking with FIFO
+* Coin tracking using FIFO
-* Watchlist for monitoring assets
+* Asset watchlist for monitoring stock and coins
 * Automatic data import from Degiro, Clicktrade and InteractiveBrokers
-* Automatic data import from exchanges: Bitstamp, Kraken, Bittrex, Binance and Kukoin
+* Automatic data import from exchanges: Bitstamp, Kraken, Bittrex, Binance and KuCoin
 * TradingView graphs for visualizing asset performance
-* Import broker/crypto data from CSV
+* CSV import for broker and crypto data

 ## In progress
-* Set price alerts via Telegram
 * Dividends tracking
+* Price alerts via Telegram
-* Set default portfolio currency
+* Default portfolio currency setting
-* Investment fund tracking
-* Improving performance

 ## Table of Contents
 1. [Getting Started](#getting-started)